cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes had then orchestrated the trap, using Hanger to lure Hawthorne into revealing himself.
 The colonel's desperate attempt to secure the chest had sealed his fate.

+"The chest, Watson, never left the manor.
+Hanger, under my instruction, had concealed it within the old priest hole behind the library's east wall.
+A rather elegant solution, wouldn't you agree?"

+"But how did you know Hanger could be trusted?"

+"His limp, Watson.
+The same distinctive gait described in Edward's last letter to Forrester, mentioning 'the loyal man who helped secure the documents.'
+Furthermore, the dust patterns on his sleeve matched those found near the priest hole's entrance.
+Elementary deductions, but crucial ones."

 ### Chapter 11: Aftermath and Justice

 The scandal's ripples extended far beyond Blackwood Manor.
 Colonel Hawthorne's arrest prompted Parliament to launch a thorough investigation, leading to reforms that dismantled long-standing corrupt practices.

-William Blackwood left the estate quietly.
+William Blackwood's departure from the estate carried a weight of its own revelation.
+Holmes later shared with me that among Edward's recovered papers was a letter addressed to his stepbrother, acknowledging the pain of their father's choice and offering a substantial portion of the great-uncle's Indian properties as reconciliation.
+The letter never reached William, intercepted by Hawthorne's men.
+When the truth emerged, William left not in defeat but in quiet shame, sending only a brief note to Katherine: "Edward was the better man.
+I see that now."

 Lieutenant Cartwright, freed from Hawthorne's manipulations, worked to support Katherine as she secured the estate.

 Holmes, reflecting on the case, remarked quietly as we departed, "Watson, sometimes exposing corruption at its roots does more than punish a villain—it changes the course of history."